rtCamp/ps-analysis-tool-wiki/PSAT-Command-Line-Interface.md

 ### CLI Output

-PSAT offers a Command Line Interface (CLI) for users to interact with its functionalities.
+PSAT offers a Command-line Interface (CLI) for users to interact with its functionalities.
 When users run PSAT commands through the CLI, they receive outputs in various formats depending on the parameters they use in the specific commands they've executed.

 The following are two major outputs:

 #### PSAT Dashboard

-The PSAT dashboard is a locally run HTML application which process the result from json file for analysis and gives cookies results.
-It is served in `/out/` directory of repo, you can open it in any browser to get an interactive dashboard just like the PSAT extensions panel.
-Due to limitations mentioned discrepancy section, the PSAT CLI dashboard does not include all details.
+The PSAT dashboard is a locally run HTML application that processes the results from a JSON file for analysis and gives cookies results.
+It is served in the `/out/` directory; you can open it in any browser to get an interactive dashboard, just like the PSAT extensions panel.
+Due to the limitations mentioned in the discrepancy section, the PSAT CLI dashboard does not include all details.

 <img src="images/psat-cli/psat_v1.0.0_cli_command_execution_2024_06_17.png" alt="PSAT CLI Command" />